renewable energy - windfarm

 Utilizing renewable energy has the potential to revolutionize agriculture.
 Today, “it takes about 10 units of fossil energy to create one unit of food energy,” states Emily Folk, a sustainability blogger for the Green Journal.
 In the past, this disparity was not as much a cause for concern as it is today, in a time when food requirements have dramatically increased due to population growth.
 To meet this raised demand, a change in energy sources is necessary.
 If farmers continue to use fossil fuels to feed the world, the climate will inevitably suffer, as argued by IPCC’s recent Special Report that urges decision-makers to enact policies that can keep temperatures from further rising.

-Solar Power
+Power

-provides a feasible alternative.
+energy provides a feasible alternative.
 Experts at UCUSA write, “The amount of energy from the sun that reaches Earth each day is enormous.
 All the energy stored in Earth’s reserves of coal, oil, and natural gas is equal to the energy from only 20 days of sunshine.”
-Plants have used to produce food since the beginning of time, and so it stands to reason that the agricultural industry can benefit from the practically unlimited power of the sun.
+Plants have used solar energy to produce food since the beginning of time, and so it stands to reason that the agricultural industry can benefit from the practically unlimited power of the sun.

 UCUSA states that solar energy can be used in a number of ways.
 These include using solar energy to reduce a farm’s electric bills, using solar heat collectors to dry crops and warm livestock buildings and greenhouses, and even using solar water heaters for dairy operations.
-Folk, in her article for the Green Journal, suggests that farmers can also use solar power to fuel their crop irrigators, making it easier to farm drylands.
+Folk, in her article for the Green Journal, suggests that farmers can also use to fuel their crop irrigators, making it easier to farm drylands.
 For example, farmers in India save 161 percent of their earnings every year by switching from diesel irrigation systems to solar-powered ones.

 renewable 1989416 1280